IBM/aspera-cli/docs/README.erb.md

 | `max`       | Maximum number of files to list. |
 | `self`      | Offset in the list.              |

-Option `node_cache` can be set to `no` to avoid use of folder cache (Redis) and force actual read of file system.
+Option `node_cache` can be set to `no` to disable the folder cache (Redis) and force reading directly from the file system.

 ### Operation `find` on **gen4/access key**

 The command `find <folder> [filter_expr]` is available for **gen4/access key**, under `access_keys do self`.

-The argument `<folder>` is mandatory and is the root from which search is performed.
+The argument `<folder>` is mandatory and is the root from which the search is performed.
-The argument `[filter_expr]` is optional and represent the matching criteria.
+The argument `[filter_expr]` is optional and represents the matching criteria.

-It recursively scans storage to find files/folders matching criteria and then returns a list of matching entries.
+It recursively scans storage to find files and folders matching the criteria and returns a list of matching entries.

 `[filter_expr]` is either:

-- Optional (default) : All files and folder are selected
+- Optional (default): All files and folders are selected
-- Type `String` : The expression is similar to shell globing, refer to **Ruby** function: [`File.fnmatch`](https://ruby-doc.org/3.2.2/File.html#method-c-fnmatch)
+- Type `String`: The expression is similar to shell globbing; refer to **Ruby** function: [`File.fnmatch`](https://ruby-doc.org/3.2.2/File.html#method-c-fnmatch)
 - Type `Proc` : The expression is a Ruby lambda that takes one argument: a `Hash` that contains the current folder entry to test.
 Refer to the following examples.

 Examples of expressions: